-We have not received, and may never receive, approval from the FDA or the regulatory body in any country other than the Australian TGA or the European Community to market our Maestro RC System for the treatment of obesity.
+We have not received, and may never receive, approval from the FDA or the regulatory body in any country other than the Australian TGA or the European Community to market our Maestro Rechargeable System for the treatment of obesity.

-We do not have the necessary regulatory approvals to market our Maestro System in the United States or in any foreign market other than Australia for which the final components of the Maestro Rechargeable System were listed on the ARTG in January 2012, and the European Community for which we received CE Mark approval for our Maestro Rechargeable System in March 2011.
-We plan to commercialize our product in Australia in the first half of 2012.
+We do not have the necessary regulatory approvals to market our Maestro System in the United States or in any foreign market other than Australia for which the final components of the Maestro Rechargeable System were listed on the ARTG in January 2012, the European Community for which we received CE Mark approval for our Maestro Rechargeable System in March 2011 and other countries which accept these regulatory approvals.
+We commenced commercialization of our product in Australia and the Middle East in the first half of 2012.

 In order to market our Maestro System outside of the United States, we will need to establish and comply with the numerous and varying regulatory requirements of other countries regarding safety and efficacy.
 Approval procedures vary among countries and can involve additional product testing and additional administrative review periods.
 The time required to obtain approval in other countries may differ from that required to obtain FDA approval.
 The regulatory approval process in other countries may also include all of the risks detailed below regarding FDA approval in the United States.
 Regulatory approval in one country does not ensure regulatory approval in another, but a failure or delay in obtaining regulatory approval in one country may negatively impact the regulatory process in others.
-While the Maestro Rechargeable System has been listed on the ARTG and has received European CE Marking and we expect to commence commercial sales in Australia in 2012, we cannot assure you when, or if, we will be able to commence sales in the European Economic Area or other countries outside the United States or obtain approval to market our Maestro System in other countries outside the United States.
+While the Maestro Rechargeable System has been listed on the ARTG and has received European CE Marking and we commenced commercial sales in Australia and the Middle East in 2012, we cannot assure you when, or if, we will be able to commence sales in the European Economic Area or other countries outside the United States or obtain approval to market our Maestro System in other countries outside the United States.